Essex Business School

 MSC L11412 Financial Econometrics,

 The purpose of this module is to provide an introduction to core topics in financial econometrics that are useful in financial research.
 It is a relatively technical course that will suit students with some econometrics background who are comfortable with technical material.
-While practically oriented, it does involve some theoretical econometric material.
+While practically oriented, it involves some theoretical econometric material.
+If you are not comfortable with technical econometric material it is not for you.

 The main aims of the module are:

-1. To enable students to acquire the skills and techniques necessary to understand and critically evaluate the research areas covered;
+1. To enable students to understand and acquire the skills and techniques necessary to understand and critically evaluate the research areas covered;

-2. To enable students to develop and apply a subset of those skills and techniques in coursework.
+2. To enable students to develop and apply those skills and techniques in coursework.

-1. Understand and apply the following methods: OLS, hypothesis testing techniques, VARs, SUR, ARCH, GARCH and HAR, non-stationarity and cointegration, tests of the EMH, predictability of asset returns, long-horizon regressions, time variation in returns, point and density forecasting and forecast evaluation.
+1. Have a technical understanding of the following methods using appropriate software: OLS, time series methods, hypothesis testing techniques, VARs, SUR, ARCH, GARCH and MGARCH, non-stationarity and cointegration, tests of the EMH, predictability of asset returns, long-horizon regressions, time variation in returns, point and density forecasting and forecast evaluation.

-2. Be familiar with econometric software (primarily EViews) and be able to implement financial applications.
+2. Be familiar with appropriate econometric software and be able to implement financial applications using the methods listed above.

 Skills for Your Professional Life (Transferable Skills)